OMGITSABIST/om-solution-swapper/README.md

 original ahk by [panic](https://github.com/ianh)\
 python port by omgitsabist

-download the file and set up the metrics in any text editor
+download the python file and set up the metrics in any text editor

 F8 goes back to the next worst solution\
 F9 swaps the current solution out for the next best solution\